Casa del Fascio (Como): Description

 During totalitarianism monumental architectures were often used as a propaganda of the Government ideologies: what their language has in common was the desire to privilege functional aspects of architecture, removing decoration and making sure that the form was subordinated to the function.
 Hence, the rigour and the functionalism promoted by the Fascist regime are translated into the constructive shapes of Casa del Fascio.

 Interiors

-The Casa del Fascio has a square plan of 33,20 m of side for a height of 16,60 m, equal to half of the base and corresponding to four floors in total.
+The Casa del Fascio is a square, 33.20 m on a side, and 16.60 m tall, half its width, including four stories.
 The entrance of the building is raised from the Piazza del Popolo by four steps leading to the access landing.